pulp/plugin_template/README.md

   docker_fixtures       In Github Actions, use the pulp-fixtures docker container to serve up
                         fixtures instead of using fedorapeople.org.

+  issue_tracker         Which issue tracker the project will use.
+Valid values are 'redmine' and 'github'.
+                        To switch from Redmine to GitHub use the --migrate-github-issues option.

   docs_test             Include a CI build for testing the 'make html' command for sphinx docs.

   plugin_app_label      Suppose our plugin is named 'pulp_test', then this is 'test'